Dynamics of forced and unforced autophoretic particles: Unforced autophoretic particle

-We note a qualitative similarity between the trends in figures~\ref{fig:msd_mult} and ~\ref{fig:vac_comparison}, and the experimental findings on active droplets suspended in an aqueous surfactant solution within a Hele-Shaw cell~\citep{Hokmabad2021}.
-In their experiments, the droplets undergo self-propulsion due to a Marangoni stress imbalance at the interface, driven by a reaction between the droplet contents and the surfactant, resulting in the generation of oil-filled micelles.
-The active droplets undergo a transition from ballistic motion to anomalous diffusion with an increase in the P\'{e}clet number, which is also accompanied by a faster decay in the velocity autocorrelation.
+Experiments on water droplets in a mixture of oil and surfactant~\citep{Suda2021}, as well as oil droplets in an aqueous surfactant solution~\citep{Hokmabad2021}, have both shown that the decorrelation in the droplet velocity is faster at larger values of $\Pen$, in qualitative agreement with the trends in fig~\ref{fig:vac_comparison}~(b).
+In these experiments, the droplets undergo self-propulsion due to a Marangoni stress imbalance at the interface, driven by a reaction between the droplet contents and the surfactant, resulting in the generation of oil-filled micelles.
+The active droplets undergo a transition from ballistic motion to anomalous diffusion with an increase in the P\'{e}clet number~\citep{Hokmabad2021}, which is accompanied by a faster decay in the VAC.
 The droplets are found to avoid the chemical trail that they generate, and undergo a two-dimensional self avoiding walk, with MSD $\sim\tau^{3/2}$.
-In our model, the particle is restricted to motion along a line, where the only route for trail avoidance is a reversal in the direction of self-propulsion.
-The long-time MSD, therefore, grows less rapidly than the experimental system where the particle may move in two dimensions to avoid the self-generated chemical gradient.
+This route for trail avoidance is not possible for the axisymmetric model considered here, and is a major point of distinction from the two-dimensional experiments discussed above.
+This could also potentially be the reason for the slower growth in the MSD at long times, leading to a near-diffusive regime observed at $\Pen=80$.